UPDATED: PBL, St. Joseph-Ogden, St. Joe Grade School, Unity become latest area districts to go mask optional

 At PBL, masks are "recommended but not required," Superintendent Cliff McClure told The News-Gazette Tuesday evening.

-They join Mahomet-Seymour, Fisher, Tuscola and other 11 other districts which opted to do to go mask optional over the weekend, in the wake of a Sangamon County circuit judge's ruling that temporarily voided state-mandated rules for schools on masking and quarantining, among others.
+They join Mahomet-Seymour, Georgetown-Ridge Farm, Tuscola and other 12 other districts which opted to do to go mask optional over the weekend, in the wake of a Sangamon County circuit judge's ruling that temporarily voided state-mandated rules for schools on masking and quarantining, among others.

 Gov. J.B.
 Pritzker asked for an expedited appeal of the ruling but as of Tuesday, there was no new news to report.